BitsRobocon/Recruitment_Tasks_2021/semantic_segmentation_task.md

 ![glxgears.gif](docs/1_glxgears.gif)

-If you are able to get the above output, awesome :awesome:.
+If you are able to get the above output, awesome :awesome: .
 Your setup is done, so jump to [trying out turtlebot 3](#playing-with-turtlebot3).

 ## 2. Setup on Ubuntu 18.04 OS